32Kallies/Subnautica2Mods/README.md

 ## Installation

 1. If you have not done so yet, please first download and install UE4SS for Subnautica 2.
 2. Download the desired mods.
-You can get these on my [Nexus Mods account](https://www.nexusmods.com/profile/Kallie23/mods?gameId=9198) (where I tend to upload stable downloads), or by manually downloading them from this repository.
+You can get these on my [Nexus Mods account](https://www.nexusmods.com/profile/Kallie23/mods?gameId=9198) or [OpenMods](https://openmods.net/games/subnautica-2), or by manually downloading them from this repository.
 3. Place the mod folder(s) that you downloaded into the `Subnautica2\Subnautica2\Binaries\Win64\ue4ss\Mods` folder.
 4. That's all you need to do!
 You should be ready to launch the game with mods now.
 A file named UE4SS.log will be created in the ue4ss folder if it is working correctly.